drand/website/docs/blog/2023-03-28-timelock-on-fastnet.md

 ---
-title: "Timelock Encryption is now supported mainnet"
+title: "Timelock Encryption is now supported on drand mainnet"
 summary: "Following the launch of a new `fastnet` mainnet network on March 1st, 2023, we are proud to announce general availability of Timelock Encryption!"
 date: 2023-03-28
 author: Yolan Romailler, Nicolas Gailly